A Brief Overview On The History Of The Norsemen And The Viking Age

 Contrary to a popular belief, the Norsemen did not constitute one unified nation back at that time.
 They were initially organized in small earldoms, each ruled by a local earl (jarl).
 Moreover, the term ‘Viking’ does not denote a population or a people for that matter (and as such it is has been, on more than one occasion, inaccurately associated with all early medieval Scandinavians), but rather a profession.

-‘To go a Viking’ meant that a Norseman could set sail on various bodies of water (from open seas and oceans to rivers and even lakes) in search for new lands to farm and subsequently permanently settle on, as well as to trade with the neighboring civilizations and cultures, ensuring social, political and economic links abroad.
+‘To go a Viking’ meant that a Norseman could set sail on various bodies of water (from open seas and oceans to rivers and even lakes) in search for new lands to farm and subsequently permanently settle on, as well as to trade with the neighbouring civilisations and cultures, ensuring social, political and economic links abroad.

 What Is The Viking Age And When Did It Start?